Leveraging Variational Autoencoders for Parameterized MMSE Estimation: Simulation Results

 To highlight the independence of the adopted channel model, we show simulation results for the \quadriga channel model (\ac{simo} case) in Fig.~\ref{fig:quadriga_128rx_los}.
 This time, we cannot display the genie-cov curve as the true \ac{ccm} is unavailable.
 As can be seen in the plot, all \ac{vae}-based estimators show superior \ac{nmse} results.
 The advantages are not as pronounced as in the previous figures but still noticeable.

-Fig.~\ref{fig:3gpp_32rx4tx_1p} shows the \ac{nmse} performance for the \ac{3gpp} channel model (\ac{mimo} case) with one propagation cluster, 32 antennas at the receiver, and 4 antennas at the transmitter.
+Fig.~\ref{fig:3gpp_32rx4tx_1p} shows the \ac{nmse} performance for the \ac{3gpp} channel model (\ac{mimo} case) with one propagation cluster, $32$ antennas at the receiver, and $4$ antennas at the transmitter.
 The qualitative behavior of the curves is similar to Fig.~\ref{fig:3gpp_128rx_1p}, where also one propagation cluster is considered.
-CNN and GMM show the worst \ac{nmse} among the \ac{ml}-based methods for \acp{snr} larger than -5\,dB.
+CNN and GMM show the worst \ac{nmse} among the \ac{ml}-based methods for \acp{snr} larger than \SI{-5}{\decibel}.
 In this case as well, VAE-noisy and VAE-real show comparable performance.
-Compared to LS, the \ac{vae}-based methods attain a performance gain between 6 and 13\,dB.
-In Fig.~\ref{fig:3gpp_32rx4tx_3p}, we illustrate estimation results for the \ac{3gpp} channel model (\ac{mimo} case) with three propagation clusters, 32 antennas at the receiver, and 4 antennas at the transmitter.
+Compared to LS, the \ac{vae}-based methods attain a performance gain between $6$ and \SI{13}{\decibel}.
+In Fig.~\ref{fig:3gpp_32rx4tx_3p}, we illustrate estimation results for the \ac{3gpp} channel model (\ac{mimo} case) with three propagation clusters, $32$ antennas at the receiver, and $4$ antennas at the transmitter.
 As in the previous figure, the proposed estimators clearly outperform the baselines.
 However, the performance gaps in Fig.~\ref{fig:3gpp_32rx4tx_1p} are more noticeable than in Fig.~\ref{fig:3gpp_32rx4tx_3p}.
-The performance gain compared to LS shrinks to a range from 2 to 11\,dB.
+The performance gain compared to LS shrinks to a range from $2$ to \SI{11}{\decibel}.

-In summary, the \ac{vae}-based methods exhibit immense performance gains for large antenna arrays, i.e., larger equal 16 antennas and all considered numbers of propagation clusters, significantly outperforming the baseline methods.
+In summary, the \ac{vae}-based methods exhibit immense performance gains for large antenna arrays, i.e., larger equal $16$ antennas and all considered numbers of propagation clusters, significantly outperforming the baseline methods.
 The strong performance for arrays with many antennas is likely due to the circulant approximation to the Toeplitz \ac{ccm}, which becomes better for large arrays.
 VAE-genie lies almost on the genie-cov estimator, and the performance of VAE-noisy and VAE-real is almost identical for all considered scenarios.
 Moreover, all \ac{ml}-based methods use genie knowledge during the training phase in the form of ground-truth channel training data, except for VAE-real, which is trained and evaluated solely based on noisy pilot observations.
 From this point of view, the strong estimation results of VAE-real are even more meaningful.
+What is more, the parameterization choices for $p_\vtheta(\vh\cnd\vz)$ and $q_\vphi(\vz\cnd\vy)$ excellently fulfill their purpose in accordance with Theorem~\ref{cor:cme_bound} as a result of the \ac{vae}-based approaches' strong estimation results.
+This becomes apparent when comparing the \ac{vae} to the global-cov or \ac{gmm} results, either adopting a Gaussian or \ac{gmm} prior, respectively, highlighting the superiority of the \ac{vae}-based prior.